 Need Help With Your Student Loans?

 If you’re falling behind on your student loans and aren’t sure what options are available to you, you can check out whether you’re eligible for a student loan forgiveness program or repayment plan.
 You may also be considering deferment or forbearance of your student loans until you can get your finances in order.
 Just keep in mind as you sort through the potential options that your student loans have an impact on your credit scores, which can affect your financial goals in both the short and long term, so make sure you keep up with payments as best you can and communicate with your loan servicer to see what options might be available to you.
-You can keep tabs on how your student loans affect your credit by checking two of your free credit scores, updated monthly, on Credit.com.
+You can keep tabs on how your student loans affect your credit by checking two of your free credit scores, updated every 14 days, on Credit.com.

 Enter the Student Loan Bill of Rights Laws

 Were the Illinois law to pass, the state would join Connecticut and Washington, D.C., which recently enacted Student Loan Bill of Rights laws.
 Several other states are weighing similar legislation.